There are five publications related to Hoby and District Local History:

 Published in April 2017 as part of the Hoby’s First World War commemoration.

 From 23rd to 25th May 2015, as part of Hoby’s First World War commemorations, an exhibition called Forget Me Not was staged in All Saints Church Hoby.
 It honoured the role that the ancestors of Hoby residents and members of the Hoby & District Local History Society played in the First World War.
 Family archives were scoured, war time memorabilia dusted off, relatives interviewed and their ancestors’ stories told by their sons, daughters, grandchildren, great grandchild, great nieces and great nephews, were produced.
+The details relating to each ancestor also published here.

 This book is a record of the Forget Me Not exhibition.